Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 *scope: modposts*

-Distinguish a Submission or Comment by decorating the author's name: giving it a different color, and putting a 'sigil' beside it.
+Distinguish a Submission or Comment by decorating the author's name: giving it a different color, and putting a sigil beside it.

 Only moderators of the subreddit can do this.
 This can be useful to draw attention to and confirm the identity of the user in the context of their submission/comment.